-We must receive your comments on the draft revised recovery plan on or before June 16, 2000 for us to consider them in developing the final plan.
+We must receive your comments on the draft revised recovery plan on or Start Printed Page 20481before June 16, 2000 for us to consider them in developing the final plan.

 Restoring an endangered or threatened animal or plant to the point where it is again a secure, self-sustaining member of its ecosystem is a primary goal of our endangered species program.
 To help guide the recovery effort, we are working to prepare recovery plans for most of the listed species native to the United States.
 Recovery plans describe actions considered necessary to conserve the species, establish criteria for recognizing the recovery levels for downlisting or delisting them, and estimate time and cost for implementing the recovery measures needed.

 The Endangered Species Act of 1973, as amended (Act) (16 U.S.C.
 1531 et seq.) requires that recovery plans be developed for listed species unless such a plan would not promote the conservation of a particular species.
 Section 4(f) of the Act requires that during recovery plan development, we provide public notice and an opportunity for public review and comment.
 We will consider all information presented during a comment period before we approve a new or revised recovery plan.
 We and other Federal agencies will also take these comments into account in the course of implementing approved recovery plans.